8 minute read

 - Knowledge of interior design history helps you to understand styles in architecture, interiors, furniture, decor and art

 - Knowing some interior design history allows you to see things that other people often don’t see in movies

 Here are the five reasons in greater detail:

-The first reason you will want an interior design time machine is because, basically, human history is a goldmine.
+The first reason you will want an interior design time machine is because, human history quite literally is a goldmine of information and ideas.

 If you have the idea that human beings of the past were somehow inferior to the NBA playing, NFL draft-picking and NHL goal-scoring humans we look up to today, you’d be wrong.

 Try Leonardo da Vinci, Michelangelo, Brunalesci and Palladio on for size.

 I realize that there are people who enjoy history.
 For many people, however, this may be one of those subjects that never really grabbed you in school.

 Likely, you didn’t have a way of relating it to your life at the time, so it just wasn’t interesting to you.